DarkoStojanovski/Employee-Tracker/README.md

 # Employee-Tracker
-#This app alowes you to:
+#This app allows you to:
 Build a command-line application that at a minimum allows the user to:

   * Add departments, roles, employees